Greece Foodies

 Photo by Sonja Langford on Unsplash

-Greece is today the 7th country with more production of honey every year in the European Union.
-It features a number of honey products with protected designation of origin by the EU, such as “Pefkothymaromelo Kritis”, a particular blend of thyme and pine honey produced in Crete.
+Greece is today the 7th country with more honey production every year in the European Union.
+It features several honey products with protected designation of origin by the EU, such as “Pefkothymaromelo Kritis,” a particular blend of thyme and pine honey produced in Crete.
 Crete boasts the highest density of bees in the world.

 Honey in Greek Cuisine